EMT to Police Officer: Career Guide for Joining the Force

 How much does it cost to become a police officer?

 Police academies are typically affiliated with local community colleges and training centers, and tuition is usually less than $5000.
-Some police departments will even reimburse those tuition expenses after you’ve been hired.
-But as you’re putting together your budget, don’t forget to include the additional costs of gas (driving to and from classes), books, school supplies, and any hours you’ll miss at work due to classes.
+Be sure to ask because some police departments will even reimburse those tuition expenses after you’ve been hired.
+But as you’re putting together your schooling budget, don’t forget to include the additional costs of gas (driving to and from classes), books, school supplies, and any hours you’ll miss at work due to classes.

-Police academy length varies from state to state, but most academies will average around 800 credit hours (around 21 weeks of classes).
+Police academy duration varies from state to state, but most academies will average about 800 credit hours (around 21 weeks of classes).
 For example, here’s what a police recruit in the city of Los Angeles can expect:

 - Academics: 230 hours